alimac/alimac.io/README.md

 1. Clone the GitHub repo: `git clone git@github.com:alimac/alimac.io.git`
 1. `cd alimac.io`
-1. Run `make` to build and run the container.
+1. Run `make` to build the image and run the container.

 The website (http://localhost:1313) will open in a new browser tab.
 When you make changes to the content, the change will automatically be reflected in the browser.
 Amazing!